Karplus-Lab-OSU/pgd/docs/source/docker.rst

 *********************

 PGD ships with a Dockerfile to make development easier.
-Consult the docker documentation for instructions how to use docker. http://docs.docker.com/reference/
+Consult the docker documentation for instructions on how to use docker. http://docs.docker.com/reference/